zc277584121/deep-searcher/README.md

 #### LLM Configuration

 <pre><code>config.set_provider_config("llm", "(LLMName)", "(Arguments dict)")</code></pre>
-<p>The "LLMName" can be one of the following: ["DeepSeek", "OpenAI", "XAI", "SiliconFlow", "PPIO", "TogetherAI", "Gemini"]</p>
+<p>The "LLMName" can be one of the following: ["DeepSeek", "OpenAI", "XAI", "SiliconFlow", "PPIO", "TogetherAI", "Gemini", "Ollama"]</p>
 <p> The "Arguments dict" is a dictionary that contains the necessary arguments for the LLM class.</p>

 <details>